BTC Token Terminal

-Use these guides to understand BTC positioning, chart markers, and the bias semantics behind this market view.
+Use these guides to understand the chart, activity window, and bias semantics behind a single-market view.

 How to monitor BTC whale flow, long/short bias, and large wallet positioning.

-Short answers to the token-terminal questions that matter most when users compare current positions, activity windows, and chart markers.
+Read guide →Short answers to the Token Terminal questions that matter most when comparing current positions, activity windows, and chart markers.

 The activity window changes recent open and close counts only.
 Current positions and current notional are a live snapshot and do not change with that selector.